 - Theory-led: The interactive and intelligent (based on data analytics, and methods from AI) technologies we design use existing theories and knowledge about how to design technologies, how people work and learn effectively.

-- Interactive and intelligent systems: Systems are interactive, and based on data analytics and methods from AI, such as classification, clustering, generative AI.
+- Interactive and AI-enabled systems: Systems are interactive, and based on data analytics and methods from AI, such as classification, clustering, generative AI.

 - Socio-technical perspective: I do user-centred/human-centred design, and think not only about a single user, but about the social system (family, organisation, society) around the user.